duplicati/duplicati/ISSUE_TEMPLATE.md

 ### Bug description <!-- Describe the issue that you are experiencing below. -->
 Replace me

-### Steps to reproduce
+### Steps to reproduce <!-- Use hyphens as bullet points to list the steps that reproduce the bug. -->
-- using hyphens as bullet points
+- Replace me
-- list the steps
+- Replace me
-- that reproduce the bug
+- Replace me

 **Actual result:** Describe here what happens after you run the steps above (i.e. the buggy behaviour) **Expected result:** Describe here what should happen after you run the steps above (i.e. what would be the correct behaviour)